Feeds update flow

 Compliance Transfer

-Step-by-step sequence for how DALP validates token transfers through the compliance engine, from identity resolution through sequential module evaluation to post-transfer state updates.
+Step-by-step sequence for how DALP validates token transfers through recipient identity checks, token-specific compliance modules, global compliance policy, and post-transfer state hooks.

 Digital Asset Initial Offering